-As of March 31, 2022, the Company had not yet commenced any operations.
-All activity through March 31, 2022, relates to the Company's formation and the Initial Public Offering ("IPO" or "Initial Public Offering") described below.
+As of March 31, 2023, the Company had not yet commenced any operations.
+All activity through March 31, 2023, relates to the Company's formation and the Initial Public Offering ("IPO" or "Initial Public Offering") described below.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the IPO.
+The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the IPO, its operating cash account, and changes in the fair value of warrant liabilities and promissory note.